undeadindustries/gldapradius/readme.md

 cp app.example.yaml app.yaml
 cp build.example.sh

+4. Copy the .crt and .key file you got from Google while adding the LDAP client.

-4. Make build.sh executable
+5. Make build.sh executable
 chmod +x build.sh

-5. Edit build.sh and app.yaml
+6. Edit build.sh and app.yaml
 build.sh is used on linux to set environmental variables, compile the app and run the app. app.yaml is used by app engine to do the same.
 Set environmental variables and run the app.